 What Are OSHA’s Fatal Four in Construction?

 Construction sites are dangerous, primarily because of what the Occupational Safety and Health Administration (OSHA) calls the “fatal four” hazards.
-The Perecman Firm, P.L.L.C. is here to explore these dangers at length, how to prevent them from causing accidents, and what you can do if one injures you on the job in New York.
+The Perecman Firm is here to explore these dangers at length, how to prevent them from causing accidents, and what you can do if one injures you on the job in New York.

 What Are OSHA’s Fatal Four in Construction?